ichabodcole/InquireJS/README.md

-### Directory and file template for distributing JavaScript libraries / components.
+### Javascript library for sending contextual feedback to web authors.